 Meanwhile, in China, these two stars were associated with water, as part of constellations representing rivers.
 They were sometimes also seen as the complementary elements of yin and yang.

-Bottom line: The April 3, 2017 moon is near the stars Castor and Pollux in the constellation Gemini the Twins.
+Bottom line: The moon is near the stars Castor and Pollux in the constellation Gemini the Twins on May 18 and 19, 2018.
 These stars represent twins in many cultures.
-Look for tonight’s moon and contemplate the Gemini Twins!
-They will become your friends for life.